-A ruptured eardrum — or tympanic membrane perforation as it's medically known — is a hole or tear in the thin tissue that separates your ear canal from your middle ear (eardrum).
+A ruptured eardrum (tympanic membrane perforation) is a hole or tear in the thin tissue that separates your ear canal from your middle ear (eardrum).

 A ruptured eardrum can result in hearing loss.
-A ruptured eardrum can also make your middle ear vulnerable to infections or injury.
+It can also make your middle ear vulnerable to infections.

 A ruptured eardrum usually heals within a few weeks without treatment.
-Sometimes, however, a ruptured eardrum requires a procedure or surgical repair to heal.
+But sometimes it requires a patch or surgical repair to heal.